BrunoSaade/utfpr_distributed_systems_chat_front/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

-## Special Directories
+## Project Structure

-You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.

 ### `assets`

-The assets directory contains your uncompiled assets such as Stylus or Sass files, images, or fonts.
+The `assets` directory contains uncompiled assets such as images, fonts, or stylesheets.
+These files can be referenced in your components or pages.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/assets).

 ### `components`

-The components directory contains your Vue.js components.
-Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.
+The `components` directory holds Vue.js components, promoting modularity and reusability.
+Components can be imported into pages, layouts, or other components.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

-### `layouts`
+### `mixins`

-Layouts are a great help when you want to change the look and feel of your Nuxt app, whether you want to include a sidebar or have distinct layouts for mobile and desktop.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/layouts).
+The `mixins` directory contains reusable Vue.js mixins.
+Mixins are a way to distribute reusable functionalities across multiple components.

 ### `pages`

-This directory contains your application views and routes.
-Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.
+The `pages` directory contains application views and routes.
+Each `*.vue` file inside this directory represents a distinct page, and Vue Router is automatically configured.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).
+### `partials`

+The `partials` directory may contain partial components or template files that are used across multiple pages or components.

 ### `plugins`

-The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
-This is the place to add Vue plugins and to inject functions or constants.
-Every time you need to use `Vue.use()`, you should create a file in `plugins/` and add its path to plugins in `nuxt.config.js`.
+The `plugins` directory contains JavaScript plugins that run before instantiating the root Vue.js application.
+This is the place to add Vue plugins or inject functions/constants.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).
+### `services`

+The `services` directory is likely used for encapsulating logic related to external services or APIs.

 ### `static`

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.
+The `static` directory contains static files that are served directly.
+Each file inside this directory is mapped to the root URL.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

 ### `store`

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.
+The `store` directory contains Vuex store files.
+Creating a file in this directory automatically activates Vuex, allowing for state management.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
-# chat-front
+### `utils`

+The `utils` directory may contain utility functions or helper modules used throughout the project.